What is lease abstraction and why does it matter for commercial tenants?

 Download the Lease Abstract PDF Template

-This section outlines the lease’s basic information, including the parties involved, property address, lease commencement date, and expiration date.
+The general lease information section records the parties involved, property address, commencement and expiration dates, square footage, permitted use, and any zoning or operational restrictions including exclusive use clauses.
 It also includes specific information such as square footage, property use, and any zoning or operational restrictions.

 Understanding this essential information helps tenant teams uphold the terms of their lease and avoid unnecessary conflicts.
 Restrictions like exclusive use clauses or limitations on alterations should be clearly noted here to avoid operational surprises down the line.